 LEARN MORE ABOUT OTHER VOLUNTEERS

-In April of 2015, Cady took on his current position as the Trails Committee Secretary and has helped to create internal document management systems.
-When the Committee was looking for a Work Party Coordinator in 2016 Cady was fearless in taking on the additional role.
-He explains that the role is similar to the work he performs as Secretary.
+In April of 2015, Rich Cady was fearless in taking on the role of Trails Committee Secretary for the Appalachian Mountain Clubs (AMC) Connecticut Chapter.
+Cady explains that the role was simply similar to the work he performs as Chapter Secretary.
 As work Party Coordinator, Cady collects information on work trips being hosted on the Connecticut section of the A.T and posts essential event details to the AMC-CT website.
-Cady takes the time create each event description with a passionate drive and a stroke of humor to help attract more stewards of the Appalachian Trail.
-Dave Boone, Committee Chair, explains “Rich recently attended the Volunteer Leadership Meeting, and has begun initiating many of the ideas he was exposed to at that training.”
+Cady takes the time to create each event description with a passionate drive and a stroke of humor to help attract more stewards of the Appalachian Trail.
+Dave Boone, Committee Chair, explains “Rich does much for the Connecticut A.T.
+Committee.”

 Cady has always loved the outdoors and has enjoyed hiking sections of the Trail in New England as well as in Virginia and the Smokies.
 Cady goes on to say “It feels good to give back in a direct way to our Nation’s premier long distance hiking trail so that others can enjoy it as well.”